-Sanford Health Medical Center Fargo and North Dakota State University provide the only sonography training option in North Dakota.
+Sanford Medical Center Fargo and North Dakota State University provide the only sonography training option in North Dakota.

-Sanford Health Medical Center Fargo offers certification in either echocardiography or general/vascular sonography through extensive didactic and clinical instruction developing the knowledge and skills necessary to become a successful registered sonographer.
+Sanford Medical Center Fargo offers certification in either echocardiography or general/vascular sonography through extensive didactic and clinical instruction developing the knowledge and skills necessary to become a successful registered sonographer.
 It is a full-time program with a schedule of 40 hours per week.

 The Sonography Program is affiliated with North Dakota State University to offer a Bachelor of Science degree in Radiologic Sciences with tracks in echocardiography or diagnostic medical sonography.
 Students complete two to three years of college courses followed by the 21-month sonography program.
-Upon successful completion of all degree requirements, students receive a certificate of completion from Sanford Health Fargo Medical Center and a baccalaureate degree from NDSU.
+Upon successful completion of all degree requirements, students receive a certificate of completion from Sanford Fargo Medical Center and a baccalaureate degree from NDSU.